hkariti/ansible2-meetup/ansible-2.md

        var: value
 ```

-* Many other small things (see porting guide in docs)
+* Many other syntax changes (see porting guide in docs)
     - quoting, vars_prompt, callback plugins, and more

 ----